Hände bedienen einen Taschenrechner und ein Smartphone vor einem Laptop.

 There are three eligible variants:

-1. 1-10 working days standby time + 15 working days retention period
+1. 1-10 working days stand-by period (Stehzeit) + 15 working days retention period (Behaltefrist)

 Who can apply for the bridging allowance?